Code-Institute-Submissions/CI-MS2-Safari-Africa/README.md

 > Additional reserve info on map markers
 >
 > ###### Design Choices
-> On the intro page, I have specifically decreased the image transition rate in the image carousel, to subtly show the zebra pattern beneath momentarily between each slide.
+> * On the intro page, I have specifically decreased the image transition rate in the image carousel, to subtly show the zebra pattern beneath momentarily between each slide.
 I felt that vivid and immediate image transitions would break the consistency of the ux and theme.
+> * Original layout from wireframe 'felt' different on screen to how I had first imagined it; and as a result, I decided on an alternative layout midway through the project.
+The original version can be found  [HERE](assets/docs/wireframes.pdf)
 ---

 ### Features